lionlai1989/cmake_template/README.md

 ### Dependencies
 Before you start, you need to make sure you have the following dependencies installed:
 * **CMake 3.22.0 or higher:** If you don't have CMake installed, or if you need to update it, you can follow the instructions [here](https://askubuntu.com/questions/355565/how-do-i-install-the-latest-version-of-cmake-from-the-command-line).
 To use version 3.22, you can download it from https://cmake.org/files/v3.22/cmake-3.22.6.tar.gz.
-* [**Eigen library:**](https://gitlab.com/libeigen/eigen) This is a C++ library that we'll use in our project.
+* **Eigen library:** This is a C++ library that we'll use in our project.
 Don't worry about installing it separately, as it's included as a git submodule in our repository.
-* [**stb image library:**](https://github.com/nothings/stb) This is a C library for loading and saving images.
+* **stb image library:** This is a C library for loading and saving images.
 It's also included as a git submodule, so you don't need to do anything extra.
 * **xtensor-assosiated library:** xtensor is a numpy for C++ library.
 All required code is added as git submodules.
-Unlike eigen and stb library, I can't figure out a way to just add folders to make cmake work.
+Unlike eigen and stb library, I can't figure out a way to just add folders to make CMake work.
 We need to first install xtensor and then use it.
 Please follow the instruction below:
   * Isntall xtl:
   ```